Inclusive tourism makes good business sense

 Four steps to becoming more inclusive

-Create an accessibility guide
+Information is key - create an accessibility guide

 Create an accessibility guide and add the guide link to the homepage of your website.